infoielham/Cardiovascular-Disease-prediction/README.md

-# Proposal: Cardiovascular Disease dataset
+#  Cardiovascular Disease dataset Proposal

 ## Introduction:
 This study aims to create a model that uses limited patient information to extract the relationship between cardiovascular disease with other vital signe features.
 ## Case Problem: